 What are DSPs?

 Nationally and locally, the IDD field is experiencing a DSP crisis.
-DSPs rarely make a living wage (average pay is less than $10 an our) yet they are responsible for the overall support of our state's most vulnerable people. for providers, this means a high turnover, lots of overtime costs and an impact on the quality of service delivery.
-For people with IDD it oftenmeans they do not get the services they need or the services are poor.
+DSPs rarely make a living wage (average pay is less than $10 an our) yet they are responsible for the overall support of our state's most vulnerable people.
+For providers, this means a high turnover, lots of overtime costs and an impact on the quality of service delivery.

 Advocacy is needed for: